-If you've been involved in a huge project, you know that even when everyone is in and from the same nation, and therefore shares similar expectations about labor relations, hierarchies, decision-making, problem-solving, time-use, and so forth, relationship frictions often undermine progress.
+If you've been involved in a huge project, you know that even when everyone is from the same nation and shares similar expectations about getting work done, frictions undermine progress.

-When the worksite is far away and the many of those involved have dissimilar cultural values and work-related expectations, the relationship frictions of project work are exacerbated.
+When the worksite is far away and the many of those involved have dissimilar values and work-related expectations, the typical frictions of project work are greatly exacerbated.

 Working Effectively on International Projects lowers the risk that differing expectations and values pose to planning, labor relations, deadlines, quality-control, and investor satisfaction.